 This Serial No. of your unit is stamped into the top of the left main frame tubing member, just below the deck board on the left side of the cart.
 The model number and serial number are on a name plate riveted to the kick panel below the passenger seat.
 In ordering parts or referring to your unit, please use these numbers.
-Replacement parts can be purchased directly from the factory in Anaheim, California, or from distributors located across the United States.
+Replacement parts can be purchased directly from distributors located across the United States.